pkindt/WirelessEye/README.md

 `model_generation.py` provides multiple configurable parameters, which need to be adjusted first.
 A (mostly reasonable) default value is assigned to each of them.
 The parameters to be adjusted can be found under the comment `# Settings` in the script code.
 The following parameters need to be adjusted:
-   - `sampling_frequency`: The sampling frequency of the CSI data, i.e., the (average) number of WiFi frames per second.
+   - _sampling_frequency_: The sampling frequency of the CSI data, i.e., the (average) number of WiFi frames per second.
-   - `seconds`: A time window (in seconds) of CSI data to be fed into the model
+   - _seconds_: A time window (in seconds) of CSI data to be fed into the model
-   - `overlap`: ?
+   - _overlap_: ?
 Cristian
-   - `training_epochs`: The number of training epochs
+   - _training_epochs_: The number of training epochs
-   - `time_window_size`: ?
+   - _time_window_size_: ?
 Cristian
-   - `labels`: An array of strings that contain all labels
+   - _labels_: An array of strings that contain all labels
-   - `path_to_file`: Path to a file recorded in WiFiEye to be analyzed.
+   - _path_to_file_: Path to a file recorded in WiFiEye to be analyzed.
 It needs to be in the simple CSV format.

-After adjusting these options, the script is repeatedly executed with different recorded CSI files.
-Different files are specified by changing the
-`path_to_file` parameter each time.
-It is assumed that the data of a single CSV file belongs to one specific label.
-(Cristian, how is the label for this file provided?).
+After adjusting these options, the script needs to be executed repeatedly with different previously recorded CSI files.
+Different files are specified by changing the `path_to_file` parameter each time.
+It is assumed that the data contained in a single CSV file belongs to one specific label.
+(Cristian, how is the label for each file provided?).
 Make sure that data is recorded in the *simple* CSV format.
 The model is stored in a file called `model.h5`.
 The model stored in this file can be queried using `realtime_classification.py`, which is described next.

 Using realtime_classification.py
 --------------------------------